-Although research on acrylics is less abundant, the medium seems to be as permanent as oils.
+Acrylic paint seems to be just as permanent as oil paint.
 Acrylics are chemically stable when cured, but, as with all paint media, they’re only as permanent as the surface they’re painted on.

 Acrylics Demo — Tips and Approaches to Try Now!

 When learning how to paint with acrylics, keep in mind that most brands of acrylics come in a range of viscosities or “bodies.”
 Soft or medium body is fluid, creamy and smooth; heavy body is thicker, buttery and retains brushstrokes; extra or super heavy body is very thick and ideal for impasto applications.
 The following products can be used with acrylics of any viscosity to create an almost limitless variety of effects.

 Mediums are mixed with paint for thinning and glazing, and can be used as an adhesive for collage and mixed media work.